 -3 tablespoons water

-1. Preheat oven to 425.
+2. Preheat oven to 425.
 Peel and dice the sweet potatoes.
 Pour into a large bowl, toss with 2 tablespoons of the EVOO and the curry powder.
 Pour onto a large baking sheet.
 Next, dice the broccoli into small pieces removing as much of the stems as possible.
 Pour into the large bowl, add the sea salt and 2 tablespoons EVOO.
 Toss to coat then pour onto the other side of the large baking sheet with the sweet potatoes.
-Lastly, drain the can of chick peas into a strainer.
-Shake the strainer a bit so that any of the loose shells of the chick peas come off.
-Remove any of the visible loose shells then pour chick peas into a bow, coat is 1 tablespoon EVOO and season lightly with salt, pepper, and a few dashes of garlic powder.
+Take the dried chickpeas and pour into a bowl and coat with 1 tablespoon EVOO and season lightly with salt, pepper, and a few dashes of garlic powder.
 Place the chick peas onto a separate baking sheet.
 (There’s so much flavor elsewhere in this dish that I keep the chick peas a little basic and using them mostly for the crunch factor).

-4. To make the tahini sauce, juice the entire lemon into a bowl and grate the 3 gloves of garlic and also add to the bowl.
+5. To make the tahini sauce, juice the entire lemon into a bowl and grate the 3 cloves of garlic and also add to the bowl.
 Add in all remaining ingredients and whisk together.
 If it is too thick add another tablespoon of water.
 You want this to be the consistency of a dressing and not heavy or thick like peanut butter.